YFAnt/covert-color/README.md

 hsl, rgb, hexadecimal, convert to each other

-Here are two examples， and Enter triggers copy
+Here are two examples， and enter triggers copy

 ![alt text](image.png)